rockettheme/docs/Docs/joomla/extensions/rokbridge/INDEX.md

 * Powerful Joomla modules: Login, Latest Posts, Latest Members, Top Members, Online Members
 * Uses Joomla authenticator and user synchronization system, which will allow for authentication via plugins such as openID, ldap, gmail, etc...
 * Bi-directional syncing of registrations in either Joomla or phpBB3
-* Sychronization of profile data
+* Synchronization of profile data
 * Very little performance overhead compared to traditional bridges
 * No Joomla or phpBB3 hacks required
 * Joomla SEF capabilities trickle down to bridged forum